exploration and production in

-Chevron made the first two major discoveries here – in Bahrain in 1932 and in the Kingdom of Saudi Arabia in 1938 – and eight decades later, we continue to play an important role in this energy-rich region.
-Partnership, technology transfer and organizational capability were the pillars of our success 80 years ago, and they continue to shape our present and future.
+Chevron made the first two major discoveries here – in Bahrain in 1932 and in the Kingdom of Saudi Arabia in 1938 – and today, we continue to play an important role in this energy-rich region.
+Partnership, technology transfer and organizational capability were the pillars of our success in the 1930s, and they continue to shape our present and future.

 building on our past

-We are the only global energy company to operate on behalf of Saudi Arabia for this timespan.
-We have an agreement with the kingdom to operate its 50 percent interest in the hydrocarbon resources of the onshore Partitioned Zone (PZ), an area between Saudi Arabia and Kuwait.
-This agreement was first signed in 1949 and continues until 2039.
+In 1949, we signed an agreement with the kingdom to operate its 50 percent interest in the hydrocarbon resources of the onshore Partitioned Zone (PZ), an area between Saudi Arabia and Kuwait.
+This agreement continues until 2039.

-Meanwhile, we are making progress on proving the technical and commercial feasibility of applying enhanced oil recovery steamflooding technology to produce the heavy oil of the Eocene carbonate reservoirs at the massive Wafra Field, in the PZ.
-In 2013, the Wafra large-scale steamflood project reached a milestone—known as thermal maturity—that demonstrated that numerous technical challenges with the carbonate formation can be managed successfully.
+Meanwhile, we are making progress on proving the technical and commercial feasibility of applying enhanced oil recovery (EOR) steamflooding technology to produce the heavy oil of the Eocene carbonate reservoirs at the massive Wafra Field, in the PZ.
+In 2013, the Wafra large-scale steamflood project reached thermal maturity, a milestone that demonstrated that the numerous technical challenges with the carbonate formation can be managed successfully.

-Relying on our century of experience in developing steamflood applications in California and Indonesia, we look forward to working with the Kingdom of Saudi Arabia and the State of Kuwait to unlock the value of Wafra’s resources.
+Relying on our century of experience in developing steamflood applications in California and Indonesia, we look forward to working with the Kingdom of Saudi Arabia and Kuwait to unlock the value of Wafra’s resources.

 a new exploration frontier

-In 2012, we expanded our presence in the region when we became a participant in the exploration for and development of the oil and gas resources of the Kurdistan Region of Iraq (KRI).
-We currently operate and hold an 80 percent contractor interest in the Sarta Block.
+In 2012, we expanded our presence in the region when we became a participant in the exploration for and development of the oil and gas resources in the Kurdistan Region of Iraq (KRI).
+We currently operate and hold a 50 percent contractor interest in the Sarta Block.
 Construction on the Sarta Stage 1A project began in mid-2019, and first oil is expected in the second half of 2020.
 Chevron also has a 40 percent nonoperated interest in the Qara Dagh Block, where an exploration well is planned for the third quarter of 2020.